markxnelson/weblogic-kubernetes-operator/content/userguide/managing-domains/domain-lifecycle/scaling.md

 #### Configure automatic scaling of WebLogic clusters in Kubernetes with WLDF
 The following steps are provided as a guideline on how to configure a WLDF Policy and Script Action component for issuing scaling requests to the operator's REST endpoint:

+1. Copy the [`scalingAction.sh`](/src/scripts/scaling/scalingAction.sh) script to a directory (such as `$DOMAIN_HOME/bin/scripts`) so that it's accessible within the Administration Server pod.

+1. Configure a WLDF policy and action as part of a diagnostic module targeted to the Administration Server.
+For information about configuring the WLDF Policies and Actions component, see [Configuring Policies and Actions](https://docs.oracle.com/middleware/12213/wls/WLDFC/config_watch_notif.htm#WLDFC188) in _Configuring and Using the Diagnostics Framework for Oracle WebLogic Server_.

      a.
-Copy the [`scalingAction.sh`](/src/scripts/scaling/scalingAction.sh) script to a directory (such as `$DOMAIN_HOME/bin/scripts`) so that it's accessible within the Administration Server pod.
+Configure a WLDF policy with a rule expression for monitoring WebLogic Server metrics, such as memory, idle threads, and CPU load for example.

      b.
-Configure a WLDF policy and action as part of a diagnostic module targeted to the Administration Server.
-For information about configuring the WLDF Policies and Actions component, see [Configuring Policies and Actions](https://docs.oracle.com/middleware/12213/wls/WLDFC/config_watch_notif.htm#WLDFC188) in _Configuring and Using the Diagnostics Framework for Oracle WebLogic Server_.

-   1. Configure a WLDF policy with a rule expression for monitoring WebLogic Server metrics, such as memory, idle threads, and CPU load for example.

-   2. Configure a WLDF script action and associate the [`scalingAction.sh`](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/src/scripts/scaling/scalingAction.sh) script.
+Configure a WLDF script action and associate the [`scalingAction.sh`](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/src/scripts/scaling/scalingAction.sh) script.

 Important notes about the configuration properties for the Script Action: